dashcommunity/guides/set_up_masternode.md

 ```

 ## 9. Start your masternode(s)
-1. Launch DashCore
-  * This will now use the new settings from `dash.conf` and `masternode.conf`
+1. Launch DashCore (this will use the new `masternode.conf` settings from step 7)
 2. Open a DashCore console session (Tools > Debug console)
 3. Enter the following to activate your remote masternode